 A fully underwritten policy may take as long as 6-8 weeks to put in force.
 It often depends on how long it takes your doctor's office to send the records.
 The underwriter can request more information on any of the medical or lifestyle questions on your application.

 If you are willing to go through the process, this will most likely be your best price option.
 Remember you must purchase at least $25,000 of coverage.
 Your underwriting rating determines the price you will pay for coverage.
 The better the rating, the lower the cost.

 Whole Life Insurance Policies

-- Although they cost more than universal policies, they are much easier to get.
-The underwriting criteria is much easier.
+- Although they cost more than universal policies, they are much easier to get as the underwriting criteria is less strict.

 - Final expense whole life policies have simplified underwriting.
-That means you have to be able to answer a number of health questions, saying that you do not have those medical issues.
+That means you have to be able to answer a number of health questions in the negative.
+That means you do not have those medical issues.